jsbsantos/salsify-line-server/README.md

 I think the code is simple, readable and organized.
 It is a very simple project which can be improved upon.

-Iíve made the FileService a singleton class and passed it the index list.
+I‚Äôve made the FileService a singleton class and passed it the index list.
 This means that the index will live as long as the application runs, but it will be available on a single instance of the application.
 A possible improvement would be to store the index on a distributed storage system that could be accessed by all instances.